 About Skateboarding Programs

-There are a lot of different ways you can run skateboarding programs, from loose, sessions with skateboards that kids can borrow (loaner-board sessions), to structured skate lessons focusing on life skills.
+There are a lot of different ways you can run skateboarding programs, from loose sessions with skateboards that kids can borrow (loaner-board sessions), to structured skateboarding lessons focusing on life skills.
 The way you run your skate programs will depend on the aims of your project or organization, who your participants are, and what resources and infrastructure you have available.
+If you're wondering how to teach skateboarding safely then this is the place to start!

 Skateboarding programs usually: